 In addition, from July 2022, the FCA introduces a new Consumer Duty requiring firms to "deliver good outcomes for retail clients".

-Firms will need to show that their communications are clear, evidence consumer outcomes, focus on creating better value, and take remedial action to rectify deficiencies.
+Firms must show that their communications are clear, evidence consumer outcomes, focus on creating better value, and take remedial action to rectify deficiencies.

-While COVID-19 has been a threat for ordinary people, it's a major opportunity for professional criminals, especially when it comes to fraud.
+While COVID-19 has been a threat to ordinary people, it's a major opportunity for professional criminals, especially regarding fraud.

-- Pandemic related fraud - Criminals continue to exploit vulnerabilities as the pandemic continues and use them as levers to carry out social engineering attacks.
+- Pandemic-related fraud - Criminals continue to exploit vulnerabilities as the pandemic continues and use them as levers to carry out social engineering attacks.
 Examples include fake Covid passports, false promises of testing and PPE.
-Firms must ensure that their controls remain suitably robust and that staff remain vigilant to identify and report such activity as it arises.
+Firms must ensure that their controls remain robust and that staff remain vigilant to identify and report such activity as it arises.

 - Remote working fraud risks - Further attempts to exploit remote working models where real-time monitoring for fraud activity is much more difficult.
 Individuals that work remotely may be more vulnerable to exploitation or unsure of the right procedures.